Intersection theory on moduli of disks, open KdV and Virasoro: Moduli of disks

 A stable marked disk with $b$ boundary nodes belongs to a corner of the moduli space $\oCM_{0,k,l}$ of codimension $b.$ Thus $\partial \oCM_{0,k,l}$ consists of stable marked disks with at least one boundary node.
 That is,

-\end{rmk} In the following, building on the discussion in~\cite[Section 2.1.2]{FO09}, we describe a natural orientation on the spaces $\oCM_{0,k,l}$ for $k$ odd.
+For foundational work on the manifold with corners structure of moduli spaces of stable marked disks, several references are available.
+One approach is Theorem~7.1.44 of~\cite{FO09}.
+A treatment based on hyperbolic geometry is given in Section~4 of~\cite{Li03}, which considers moduli spaces of stable marked bordered Riemann surfaces of arbitrary genus.
+Moduli spaces of stable disk maps to homogenous spaces are studied in~\cite{Zer17} using complex geometry.
+In the special case the target symplectic manifold and Lagrangian submanifold are both the point, one obtains moduli spaces of stable marked disks. \end{rmk} In the following, building on the discussion in~\cite[Section 2.1.2]{FO09}, we describe a natural orientation on the spaces $\oCM_{0,k,l}$ for $k$ odd.
 We start by recalling a few useful facts and conventions.
 Let $\Sigma$ be a genus zero smooth marked surface with boundary and denote by $j$ its complex structure.
 For $p \in \Sigma,$ and $v \in T_p\Sigma,$ we follow the convention that $\{v,jv\}$ is a complex oriented basis.
 The complex orientation $\Sigma$ induces an orientation of $\partial\Sigma$ by requiring the outward normal at $p \in \partial\Sigma$ followed by an oriented vector in $T_p\partial\Sigma$ to be an oriented basis of $T_p\Sigma.$ The orientation of $\partial\Sigma$ gives rise to a cyclic order of the boundary marked points.
 Denote by $\CMm_{0,k,l} \subset \CM_{0,k,l}$ the component where the induced cyclic order on the boundary marked points is the usual order on $[k].$ Denote by $\oCMm_{0,k,l}$ the corresponding component of $\oCM_{0,k,l}.$

+The fiber of the forgetful map $\oCM_{0,k,l+1} \to \oCM_{0,k,l}$ is homeomorphic to a disk.
+It inherits the complex orientation from an open dense subset that carries a tautological complex structure.
+For $k \geq 1,$ the fiber of the forgetful map $\oCM_{0,k+1,l} \to \oCM_{0,k,l}$ is homeomorphic to a closed interval.
+An open subset of this closed interval comes with a canonical embedding into the boundary of a disk, which induces an orientation on the fiber.
+The fiber of the forgetful map $\oCMm_{0,k+2,l} \to \oCMm_{0,k,l}$ is homeomorphic to $[0,1]^2.$